 Sometimes a simple refresh is enough.

 #4 Leave Developer Mode

 If the simple refresh doesn’t solve the problem, then it might be best to disable developer mode altogether.

-Make sure mock locations is turned off.
+Make sure mock locations is turned off or disabled.

 You have successfully disabled this developer function, and now you’re going to leave it off.

 If your location services work fine without mock locations, then you’re in good shape.

 If even this doesn’t help, then it’s time for additional steps.

 Also, you can toggle the developer menu off in the developer settings.

 To get it back, follow the previous steps that involve tapping on the build number.